lostdemeter/holographersworkbench/README.md

 2. Check if similar functionality exists
 3. Add to appropriate module with consistent API
 4. Update `__init__.py` exports
+5. Add tests to `tests/test_workbench.py`
-5. Add examples to this README or `demos/`
+6. Add examples to this README or `demos/`

 ---